panderson54/panderson54.github.io/docs/_posts/2023-5-18-Always-Never.md

 We actually deal with this concept in less extreme forms all the time, 'fail-safe' is the common word for engineering something to default to safe rather than dangerous state.
 For example my space heater when moved, tilted or knocked over shuts off.
 This is a value consideration by the engineers who built the device, it means that they've decided it's better to render a device inoperable in certain instances than it is to allow it to function potentially dangerously, placing them firmly on the never end of the always/never spectrum.

-In the perverse world of nuclear arms we have the concept of  'fail-deadly', which describes policies that without outside inputs reach a deadly state, this case usually a launch order, rather than a safe state.
-The most shocking example of this is found in the Soviet 'Dead Hand' or 'Perimeter' system, which you can read more about in *The Dead Hand* by David E Hoffman, which is an extreme example of the always end of the spectrum.
+In the perverse world of nuclear arms we have the concept of  'fail-deadly', which describes policies that without outside inputs reach a deadly state, in this case usually a launch order.
+The most shocking example of this is found in the Soviet 'Dead Hand' or 'Perimeter' system, which you can read more about in *The Dead Hand* by David E Hoffman, this is an extreme example of the always end of the spectrum.

 >"The Strategic Air Command wanted bombs that were safe and reliable.
 But most of all, it wanted bombs that worked.
 A willingness to take personal risks was deeply embedded in SAC’s institutional culture [...] they would not be pleased, amid the chaos of thermonuclear warfare, to learn that the bombs they dropped didn’t detonate because of a safety device.
 Civilian weapon designers, on the other hand, were bound to have a different perspective—to think about the peacetime risk of an accident and err on the side of never."